-D. Acemoglu is with the Department of Economics at the Massachusetts Institute of Technology. daron@mit.edu.
+D. Acemoglu is with the Department of Economics, Massachusetts Institute of Technology, Cambridge, MA 02142 USA (e-mail: daron@mit.edu).

-M.A.
-Dahleh and E. Frazzoli are with the Laboratory for Information and Decision Systems at the Massachusetts Institute of Technology. {dahleh,frazzoli}@mit.edu.
+M. A. Dahleh and E. Frazzoli are with the Laboratory for Information and Decision Systems, Massachusetts Institute of Technology, Cambridge, MA 02139 USA (e-mail: dahleh@mit.edu; frazzoli@mit.edu).